Wwise Unity Integration Documentation

-If you want to disable this behavior, use Edit > Wwise Settings and disable Create WwiseGlobal GameObject.
+If you want to disable this behavior, use Edit > Project Settings > Wwise Editor and disable Create WwiseGlobal GameObject.
 It then becomes your responsability to add the initializer script on an object that will persist throughout the game.

 In order for positioning to work, the Ak Audio Listener script needs to be attached to the main camera in every scene.
 By default the listener is added automatically to the main camera.
-If you want to disable this behavior, go to Edit > Wwise Settings and disable Automatically add Listener to Main Camera.
+If you want to disable this behavior, go to Edit > Project Settings > Wwise Editor and disable Automatically add Listener to Main Camera.

 This integration also provides a few classes that can be used, with minimal code, for most remaining usage scenarios: